henryfaulkner/ML-Art/README.md

 This is an experiment to examine image processing's ability to disect images to showcase the interplay of an image's content and its style.

-- As outlined in this research study: https://arxiv.org/abs/1508.06576
+- Methods implemented as outlined in this research study: https://arxiv.org/abs/1508.06576

 ## Dependencies